tarekauel/tk1progex1/theory/ex7/ex7.md

 same view on the network.

 ## Task 3: Topology Control
 Relative Neighborhood Graph (RNG) is a topology control algorithm.
-A from node A to node B is only added if no node is in the intersection of the two circles with radius of d(A,B) that starts from A and B.
+An edge from node A to node B is only added if no node is in the intersection of the two circles with radius of d(A,B) that starts from A and B.
 ![RNG](RNG.png "RNG")